icraf-indonesia/lumens-shiny/10_sciendo-scenario/helpfile/help.md

 ## <a name="_toc_description"></a>1.
 Brief description of SCIENDO Abacus modelling principles

-SCIENDO Abacus is a sub-module of LUMENS
+SCIENDO Scenario Builder is a sub-module of LUMENS

 ## <a name="_toc_inputs"></a>2.
 Preparing inputs for model simulation